Updated: 11/29/2018 | November 29th, 2018

 - Mountain biking and ATVs – Given the rugged topography, it should come as no surprise that there’s ample opportunity to go riding in and around the city.
 Whether you prefer mountain biking or ATVs, there are an increasing number of tour companies like Adventure Trails catering to foreign tourists, as well as Colombians.

 - Soccer matches – South America has a reputation for rambunctious fans, making soccer matches between Medellín’s two local teams, Atlético Nacional and Independiente Medellín a real spectacle.
 Supporters for each of the teams occupy bleachers at opposing ends of the stadium.
 They shout, sing, and unfurl massive banners throughout the full 90 minutes.
-Ticket prices are well under 40,000 pesos ($20.75 USD), and even if you’re not a huge soccer fan, the experience can send shivers down your spine.
+Ticket prices are well under 40,000 pesos (usually between $5-12 USD), and even if you’re not a huge soccer fan, the experience can send shivers down your spine.

 Pablo Escobar Tours